 3. The exact relationship of the hoatzin to other birds is uncertain.
 It seems to have had a very ancient origin.

 4. Some evidence suggests that the bird originated in Europe.
-Fossils resembling bones of the hoatzin have been found Europe.
+Fossils resembling bones of the hoatzin have been found on the continent.
 Younger fossils resembling the bird's bones have been found in Africa.

 5. Researchers suggest that the birds travelled between continents on rafts of vegetation, as some mammals and reptiles are believed to have done.
-While it's true that continents were once joined together, they separated long before the deposition of the hoatzin-like bones.
+The continents were once joined together, but they separated long before the deposition of the hoatzin-like bones.

 Physical Features of the Hoatzin